Reghay-repo/developer-kit/README.md

     ```
     This will start the Vite development server for the `@c4/components` package.

+## Production Build

+The `@c4/components` package is configured for a production build.
+This process "industrializes" the library, making it a robust, distributable asset ready for publishing to a package registry.

+The build is orchestrated by **Vite** and includes the `vite-plugin-dts` plugin to ensure reliability.
+It generates:

+*   **ESM and UMD JavaScript bundles** for maximum compatibility.
+*   **Integrated Type Declarations:** The build process automatically generates TypeScript declaration files (`.d.ts`) for every component, ensuring full type-safety and auto-completion for developers using the library.

+---
 ## Components (`@c4/components`)

 The core of the accelerator kit is a library of framework-agnostic, accessible, and themeable Web Components.